Alejandrajimenez07/Endome-project/readme.md

     - This it is designed to provide the user with easy navigation across all three pages, the header incluides the navigation bar at right hand corner, the logo is located at the left hand corner which has been center to create balance on the bar.
     -  The navigation bar provides a more accessible way to navigate thorough 'Home', 'Symptoms', and 'Get in touch' pages.
-    - The navigation bar also has a hoover with the same background as the header.
+    - The navigation bar also has a hover with the same background as the header.
+    - I added space lettering to both header and nav bar to make it easier to read.

     ![screenshot](documentation/img/features/nav-bar.png)